 Controlling stepper motors in a sinusoidal way reduces noise and vibrations and increases the accessible torque.

 The most basic stepper motor consists of four coils (see image).
 Current applied to the two phases causes magnetic poles to form on the coils, directing the rotor magnet to a stable position between the two phases.
-This position is called "full-step position".
+This position is called a "full-step position".
 If the current direction is reversed at one of the phases, the rotor magnet rotates by 45° to the next full-step position, making a "step".

 Deviation from desired positions leads to restrictions in desired torque.
 As a result, large transients occur, particularly in the area of resonant frequency, leading to considerable torque derating.
 If the rotor exceeds a distance of more than two steps from the actual target position, it jumps to the next stable position (step loss).

-Microstepping attempts to drive motors with sine/cosine-like current waveform.
-Regardless of waveform used, as microsteps become smaller, motor operations become smoother, greatly reducing resonance in both the motor and parts to which the motor is connected.
+Microstepping attempts to drive motors with a sine/cosine-like current waveform.
+Regardless of the waveform used, as microsteps become smaller, motor operations become smoother, greatly reducing resonance in both the motor and parts to which the motor is connected.